 • Custom reporting can be complex and may require trial and error

-• Payroll integration options vary by region — what's available in India differs from the US
+• Payroll integration options vary by region; what is available in India differs from the US

-• Interface is improving but can still feel "busy" compared to newer, cleaner tools
+• Interface is improving but can still feel busy compared to newer HR software tools

 Pricing:

-• Free: Up to 5 users (basic employee database + time off)
+• Free: Up to 5 users (basic employee database and time off)

-Choose Zoho People if: Budget is the primary constraint and you want a legitimate HR system, not just a spreadsheet upgrade.
+Choose Zoho People if: Budget is your primary constraint and you want a legitimate HR software solution for your small business, not just a spreadsheet upgrade.

-Skip Zoho People if: You need modern UX and fast setup — there's a learning curve here.
+Skip Zoho People if: You need modern UX and fast setup.
+There is a learning curve here that some small teams may find frustrating.

 Type: Scheduling and time-tracking platform with HR tools

-Homebase is purpose-built for one scenario: you run a restaurant, retail store, or service business with hourly workers, and you need scheduling, time clocking, and team communication handled cheaply.
-The free plan covers a single location with up to 20 employees — and for businesses in that range, it's hard to beat.
+Homebase is purpose-built for one scenario: you run a restaurant, retail store, or service business with hourly workers and you need scheduling, time clocking, and team communication handled without spending a lot.
+The free plan covers a single location with up to 20 employees, and for small businesses in that range it is hard to beat.

-The mobile time clock works on any device — tablet, phone, POS system — with GPS-enabled clock-ins and optional photo verification.
-It's not trying to be a full HRIS.
-It does the hourly workforce job extremely well.
+The mobile time clock works on any device including tablet, phone, and POS system, with GPS-enabled clock-ins and optional photo verification.
+Homebase is not trying to be a full HR software solution for small business.
+It does the hourly workforce management job extremely well, and for many small teams that is exactly what matters most.

 What you'll like:

-• Free plan is genuinely full-featured for single-location hourly teams
+• Free plan is genuinely full-featured for single-location hourly teams, not a stripped-down trial

-• Purpose-built for shift work; scheduling, availability, and swap requests feel natural
+• Purpose-built for shift work; scheduling, availability, and swap requests all feel natural

-• Strong mobile adoption — staff actually use it without being pushed
+• Strong mobile adoption means staff actually use the HR tool without being pushed

 What you might not like:

-• Not a full HRIS; you'll need separate tools for benefits, compliance, and performance as you grow
+• Not a full HRIS; you will need separate HR software tools for benefits, compliance, and performance management as you grow

 • Customer support ratings have been mixed relative to the product ratings